South & Central Asia

 Rebellion Leads to Formal Colonization of South Asia

 The East India Company was not popular.
 The native population objected to the company’s high taxes and interference with traditional Muslim inheritance laws; additionally, tribal people resisted displacement and the company’s seizing of forest land.
 Indian soldiers in the company’s army also resented discriminatory policies that gave preferential treatment to their European officers.
 Tensions peaked in 1857, when Indian soldiers accused the British of supplying rifle cartridges greased with beef and pork fat, which Hindus and Muslims viewed as a religious insult.
-A yearlong rebellion broke out, and resulted in the deaths of hundreds of thousands of Indians and thousands of British.
+A eighteen-month rebellion broke out, and resulted in the deaths of hundreds of thousands of Indians and thousands of British.
 In response, the British government dissolved the East India Company and instituted direct rule in the subcontinent, thus beginning the British Raj.

 Great Britain and Russia Compete for Influence in Central Asia